mapswipe/python-mapswipe-workers/docs/source/cli.md

 # Command Line Interface

+THIS DOCUMENT IS OUTDATED: Please use the `--help` flag of the CLI.

+---

 This document describes how to use the command line interface of MapSwipe Worker.

 In our current deployment setup the commands of the MapSwipe Workers CLI are hard-coded in the Docker-Compose File.

 You can run these commands also using docker-compose:

 ```
 docker-compose run mapswipe_workers mapswipe_workers --help
 ```